Cyber Insurance Claim Support

 We work directly with insurers, MGAs, and brokers as an IR panel firm.
 If you are placing cyber cover and require a credentialled incident response firm with documented response capability, contact us to discuss panel arrangements.

-Our documentation, methodology, and reporting standards are aligned to the requirements of the major cyber insurance markets.
-We have existing relationships with underwriters across the Lloyd's and company markets.
+Our documentation, methodology, and reporting standards meet the requirements of the major cyber insurance markets.
+We hold established relationships with underwriters across the Lloyd's and company markets.